 While keeping customers happy has long been a primary goal for businesses, there’s been a move toward also focusing on employee satisfaction in recent years.
 Employee satisfaction can powerfully improve business operations, but companies may be overlooking ways to support their workers.
 Although some employers have come up with innovative approaches to boost happiness, others are still struggling with incorporating this strategy into their business model.
+So what do happy employees provide to the business?
+Let’s see together.

 Employees come first and it’s not just a saying or because whoever made it up decided to toss in that extra preposition for good measure.
 No, employees really do come first if you want your business to succeed because if you’re not happy, you can bet that someone else won’t be happy either.
-And we all know what happens when employees aren’t happy: they leave, which leads to a high number of turnover, which can have major consequences on productivity.
+And we all know what happens when employees aren’t happy: they leave, which leads to a high number of turnovers, which can have major consequences on productivity.
 So while keeping your employees happy is just generally the right thing to do, it can also have several benefits for you and your team.
 Here are some of the primary advantages associated with a motivated workforce.

 According to the researches, while the employees are happy at the workplace, there is a 12% increase in productivity, while being unhappy causes a 10% decrease.
 Employees who are happy at work have less need to take a break and have more power to focus on their work.
 However, stressed and unhappy employees can easily walk away from their jobs by constantly needing a break, having difficulty focusing on their work.